hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/campaign/gsheets_check_this_code.md

 **Further Considerations:**

-* **Mocking:**  The `test_delete_products_worksheets_error` example demonstrates mocking.
+* **Mocking:**  The `test_delete_products_worksheets_error` example demonStartes mocking.
 You can mock other parts of the code if they rely on external resources (like a database or API calls).
 Mocking is crucial for writing isolated tests that do not depend on external factors.

 * **`assert` Statements:**  The tests currently lack `assert` statements to verify that the functions are working correctly.
 Add `assert` statements to validate the expected outcomes (e.g., that data was written to the correct sheets, that expected errors were raised, etc.).